d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

   https://github.com/JLLeitschuh/ktlint-gradle/issues/665 and possible fix here: https://github.com/JLLeitschuh/ktlint-gradle/pull/667)
 - [ ] Update Node to 20.3.1 is skipped due to issues in rebuilding Docker images
+- [ ] Skipped typescript update to 5.1.5 as eslint does not support it yet
 ### Gradle update

 - [ ] Execute `gradlew dependencyUpdates` to get a report on Dependencies with updates